30 Tips for How To Camp In The Rain and Like It

 Just like that.
 Therefore, always think about camping when it rains, even when the sky is clear blue.

 Look for a three-season tent.
 If it rains in the night while you are in your la la la land, you should stay dry.
 Even a 4-season tent should suffice.

 2. High ground is better when you camp in the rain

 Camp in the rain on high ground.
 This is not the time for you to camp beside a river.
-Ok, the scenery there is a lot better and the gurgle of the stream will lure you to sleep.
-But you do not want to sleep your way through a drowning.
+OK, the riverbed scenery is a lot better.
+In addition, the gurgle of the stream will lull you to sleep.
+However, you do not want to sleep your way through a drowning.

-Rivers are always downwards, so there will always be runoff water flowing to the river.
+Rivers always flow downwards.
+In addition, there will always be runoff water flowing to the river.
 Find a higher ground for camping in the rainfall.